Topics

 Benefits of the EMR mandate

-The benefits of the EMR mandate and its reason for creation are helping the healthcare industry achieve important standards.
-Which makes the question is emr required by law than valid.
+The benefits of the EMR mandate and its reason for creation are helping the healthcare industry achieve important standards, which makes the question more required by law than valid.
 The application of meaningful use of electronic medical records EMR is essential for these purposes:

 Assist in improving efficiency, safety, and quality of patient care and reducing health disparities to the minimum.